stm32-hotspot/ultralytics/examples/YOLOv8-STEdgeAI/README.md

 ```

 ### 9) Export to ONNX
+Now we will export the trained model to ONNX format, which is compatible with STM32AI Model Zoo Services.
+Make sure to keep the opset version consistent with the one specified in the quantization configuration in the next steps.

+Update the model path in the command below if the model is saved in a different location.
 ```bash
 yolo export model=../../runs/detect/train/weights/best.pt format=onnx end2end=False imgsz=256 simplify=True opset=17
 ```

 ### 10) Evaluate exported ONNX model
+Update the model path in the command below if the model is saved in a different location.
+This step is important to verify that the exported ONNX model has good accuracy before proceeding with quantization and deployment.
+Make sure to keep the image size and dataset paths consistent with the previous steps.
 ```bash
 yolo val task=detect model=..\..\runs\detect\train\weights\best.onnx imgsz=256 data=dataset.yaml
 ```